Study in Ireland

 - Upon arriving at Ireland, you must apply for permission to stay in Ireland and register with immigration officer at border control before the visa date is stamped in your passport.
 You will only be allowed to enter the country if you satisfy the officers of immigration officer at border control.
 They will ask for your reason of arrival and you must have all the documents to verify.

-Note: You must start arranging for the travel documents 3 months before applying the student visa.
+Note: You must start arranging for the travel documents 3 months before applying the student visa for study in ireland

 How to Get Work Permit While You Study in Ireland: